000744210/Ajax-Intercepter/README.md

 		</kbd>
 	</div>
 	<br><br>
-	Discovered APIs from loading Discord
+	Discovered APIs from loading Discord.
+Clicking the checkmark will load the api into a filter creation page.
 </kbd>
 <br><br>
 <kbd>